VEA®

 How is the VEA® given?

-Candidates access the examination by logging into a secure web site, and the test administration is supervised by proctors.
-The examination may be given using school or student computers that meet the technical requirements for delivery of the web-based examination, and can be done as a group on-campus or individually if students are off-campus.
+Candidates access the examination by logging into a secure website, and proctors supervise the test administration.
+The examination may be given using school or student computers that meet the technical requirements for delivery of the web-based examination, and it can be done as a group on-campus or individually if students are off-campus.
 The VEA® is delivered in two blocks of 120 items in 132 minutes, with an optional break of up to 45 minutes between the two blocks.
-This includes both 200 scored items and 40 pretest items being considered for use in future VEA® testing cycles.
+This includes 200 scored items and 40 pretest items being considered for use in future VEA® testing cycles.

 How much does the VEA® cost?

-The ICVA will charge a per-candidate fee of $75, payable by the school, starting with the September 2022 administration.
+Starting with the September 2022 administration, the ICVA will charge a per-candidate fee of $75, payable by the school.
 Schools may decide whether to pass this fee on to their students.

 Can faculty review the VEA® for free?

-To give faculty a better understanding of the assessment, ICVA offers two complimentary faculty reviews per school, per year (July 1 - June 30).
-Originally available only during the testing windows, the VEA Faculty Review can now be completed any time of the year.
-ICVA requires a two-week timeframe to process the request and the school has a 60-day window to complete the faculty assessment.
+To help faculty better understand the assessment, ICVA offers two complimentary faculty reviews per school per year (July 1 - June 30).
+Originally available only during the testing windows, the VEA Faculty Review can now be completed at any time of the year.
+ICVA requires a two-week timeframe to process the request, and the school has a 60-day window to complete the faculty assessment.
 The updated VEA Faculty Review form has been streamlined to 100 items, allowing for a simpler, more efficient review process.

 Schools are under no obligation to purchase the test after the faculty review.
-However, schools that intend to administer the VEA® to their students may choose to have these faculty members reviewing at the same time as their student administration, or prior to the testing window of their students.
+However, schools that intend to administer the VEA® to their students may choose to have these faculty members review it at the same time as their student administration or prior to their students' testing window.

 ICVA Examination Dates